Adding Fruits and Veggies to Every Meal

 - Toss your choice of fresh fruit with lettuce, nuts and a gourmet cheese.
 Pears, blue cheese and pecans make for a great salad combination.

 - Grill different types of fruit on bamboo skewers for a healthy side dish.
 Pineapple and soft fruits like peaches and nectarines are great choices for grilling.
+Try this Grilled Peach and Mixed Green Salad that is healthy, delicious, and quick to make!

 - Believe it or not, sweet potatoes are rich in antioxidants.
 Cut them into fry shapes, and then toss with olive oil, your choice of spices (curry and paprika work great) and bake at 350 until they are slightly soft.